AnicetNgrt/flore1/README.md

 	new_size=["32","32"] # we ask it to resize this picture to 32*32px )
 bow_icon_sprite = bow_icon_asset.to_sprite()
-Scene.put(bow_icon_sprite, 10, 60, 2)
+Scene.put(bow_icon_sprite, 10, 60, 2) # 2 => layer

 # We also display our 3rd one:
 avatar_asset = Engine.pic_to_textAsset('assets/aniss.png',
 	new_size=["50","50"] # resize to 50*50px
 	)
 avatar_sprite = avatar_asset.to_sprite()
-Scene.put(avatar_sprite, 60, 20, 3) # 3=la
+Scene.put(avatar_sprite, 60, 20, 3) # 3 => layer

 # Don't forget this:
 Scene.show()
 ```
-As you can see we ask our scene to put our 2nd sprite on the 2nd layer and the 3rd one on the 3rd layer.
+As you can see we asked our scene to put our 2nd sprite on the 2nd layer and the 3rd one on the 3rd layer.
+Therefore, the 1st picture on the 1st layer will be on the foreground, and the two others will be more or less on the top according to their layer.

  #  <a name="doc"></a>Documentation
  The flore1 module has 3 top level classes located in `flore1/flore1.py`: